mpampuch/nextflow-notes/README.md

     - https://youtu.be/ERbTqLtAkps?feature=shared&t=6556

+Also can watch [this video](https://youtu.be/vB8OVsmLUfM?feature=shared&t=8535) to learn how to get set up and use Seqera platform.

 ## Notes on Groovy

 Nextflow is a domain specific language (DSL) implemented on top of the Groovy programming language, which in turn is a super-set of the Java programming language.
 This means that Nextflow can run any Groovy or Java code.